 Rental mats are included.

-She is the first Japanese student to become NYTT (Naada Yoga Teacher Training) certified at Naada Yoga Studio in Montreal. www.naada.ca During this time, she also learned English through her yoga training.
+She is the first Japanese student to become 500-hour NYTT (Naada Yoga Teacher Training) certified at Naada Yoga Studio in Montreal. www.naada.ca

-Eri has had a consistent practice for over 4 years and has trained with a variety of teachers at Naada Yoga in Montreal, including Elizabeth Emberly who is the co-founder of Naada.
-Wanting to grow her practice, she also completed an additional 500hrs in the Professional Yoga Therapist Program.
+Eri has had a consistent practice for over 5 years and has trained with a variety of teachers at Naada Yoga, including Elizabeth Emberly who is the co-founder of Naada.
+Wanting to grow her practice, she also completed an additional 500-hour in the Yoga Therapy Program.
 Her teachers included Rodney Yee, Colleen Saidman, Dr. Baxter Bell, Vickie Bell, Ann Dyer, François Raoult, Richard Rosen, Matthew Remski, Mark Singleton, Rolf Sovik, and Michael Stone.
 They provided her with the knowledge and inspiration to continue her training to this day.

 Eri's teaching and personal practice is alignment focused with an emphasis towards a meditative approach.
 She is a practitioner both on and off the mat.
-Her journey is just beginning.
+Her journey has just begun.